msalehisedeh/into-pipes/README.md

 Most of all this library is now truly extendible allowing you to include any portion of it as you see it fit for your application!!
 You can use all pipes and components that are available, or pick and choose only from those that you want to use in your application without adding un-necessary components which could contribute to your application size. (for details of how it can be done, read more.)

-**Note:** If you want interactive pipes, you should use into pipe directive in order to have fully ADA comploeent component and get the benefit of keyboard events handled by into components.
+**Note:** If you want interactive pipes, you should use into pipe directive in order to have fully ADA compliant component and get the benefit of keyboard events handled by into components.
 If you decide to use the **InTo** pipes instead of the directive, depending on the browser, you may not have keyboard event access to the shadow dom of interactive html tags.
 In addition, you need to make sure you will pipe the result **into** sanitizeHtml.

 **Note:** When you create tags and insert them **into** DOM at runtime through **InTo** Pipes, angular will not be able to enforce CSS rules on the tags.
 In that case the workaround is to use **::ng-deep** in your CSS.
 For example, if img tag is created through image pipe under a DIV with class "something", then you need to declare attributes in `::ng-deep .something img{ }` in order to have control over img tag.
 **Note:** Starting from version 2.0.0, this library is compatible with Angular 6+.